-Over the years, I have developed several methods to increase pushups and have written articles on ways to implement them into your training plan.
-I always use the Shoulder Workout (below) as a pushup supplement to strengthen the stabilizing muscles of the shoulder which will help you increase your pushup repetitions.
-The articles below discuss advanced methods and training techniques for beginners seeking to add pushups to their program:
+Over the years, I have developed several methods to increase push-ups and have written articles on ways to implement them into your training plan.
+I always use the shoulder workout (below) as a push-up supplement to strengthen the stabilizing muscles of the shoulder, which will help you increase your push-up repetitions.
+The articles below discuss advanced methods and training techniques for beginners seeking to add push-ups to their program:

-- Swim 200-250m, jump out of the pool and perform
+- Swim 200-250 meters, jump out of the pool and perform:

-- 40-50 pushups,
+- 40-50 push-ups,

-- 50 abs of choice, and throw in some:
+- 50 abs of choice and throw in some:

-- Military press - 10-15 reps and:
+- Military press 10-15 reps

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.